mcds-cmu/11671/_includes/syllabus/assessment.md

 ## OLI Torus

-### Practice Quiz
+### Practice Quiz (Did I Get This?)
-Practice quizzes are non-graded retrieval practices to assess your understanding of the reading materials on OLI Torus.
+Practice quizzes (Did I Get This?) are non-graded retrieval practices found integrated into each module page on OLI Torus.
+These quizzes assess your understanding immediately after you engage with the reading materials.
 Completing the practice quizzes provides excellent signals on your weekly summative (graded) in-class quizzes.

 You are strongly recommended to complete the practice quiz before the synchronous in-class quiz.
 If you missed many of the questions in the quiz, it is suggested that you review the material again.